hakavlad/nohang/README.md

 The program can be configured by editing the config file.
 The configuration includes the following sections:

-- I. STANDARD OUTPUT VERBOSITY
+- THRESHOLDS FOR SENDING SIGNALS
-- II.
-SELF-DEFENSE
+- INTENSITY OF MONITORING (AND CPU USAGE)
-- III.
-INTENSITY OF MONITORING
+- PREVENTION OF KILLING INNOCENT VICTIMS
-- IV.
-THRESHOLDS FOR SENDING SIGNALS
+- AVOID AND PREFER VICTIM NAMES VIA REGEX
-- V. PREVENTION OF KILLING INNOCENT VICTIMS
+- EXECUTE THE COMMAND INSTEAD OF SENDING THE SIGTERM SIGNAL
-- VI.
-DESKTOP NOTIFICATIONS
+- DESKTOP NOTIFICATIONS
-- VII.
-AVOID AND PREFER VICTIM NAMES VIA REGEX
+- LOW MEMORY WARNINGS
-- VIII.
-LOGGING
+- SELF-DEFENSE
-- IX.
-LOW MEMORY WARNINGS
+- OUTPUT VERBOSITY
-- X. EXECUTE THE COMMAND INSTEAD OF SENDING THE SIGTERM SIGNAL
+- LOGGING TO SEPARATE FILE

 Just read the description of the parameters and edit the values.
 Run the command `sudo systemctl restart nohang` to apply changes.
+Default path to the config arter installing via `./install.sh` is `/etc/nohang/nohang.conf`.

 ### Feedback